 Camille Suarez, 2013, majored in History with a Latino Studies minor.
 She is a Doctoral candidate in the Department of History at the University of Pennsylvania where she researches 19th and 20th Century U.S., transnational history, race, reconstruction, and more.

 Career Field: Finance

-Brian Reynolds double majored in Latino Studies and Finance.
+Brian Reynolds double majored in Finance and Latino Studies.
 He works as an associate at UBS, a Swiss global financial services company.

 Career Field: Engineering

-Matthew Hickey double majored in Chemical and Biomolecular Engineering double major and minored in Latino Studies.
+Matthew Hickey double majored in Chemical and Biomolecular Engineering and minored in Latino Studies.
 He is an Engineering Consultant in the Engineering & Technology group at ChemStaff in Chicago.

 Career Field: Government

 Juan Rangel double majored in Political Science and Latino Studies.
 He works in Washington D.C. as an assistant to Congresswoman Linda Sanchez, who serves as Vice Chair of the House Democratic Caucus and Chair of the Congressional Hispanic Caucus.
 Juan graduated in 2015.